LoginRadius/engineering-portal/content/identity/best-practices-username-password-authentication/index.md

 ---
 title: "Best Practices for Username and Password Authentication"
 date: "2023-03-09"
-coverImage: "password-authntication.jpg"
+coverImage: "username-pswrd.jpg"
-tags: ["user authentication","password management","account security"]
+tags: ["password authentication","password management","mfa","cx"]
 author: "Sudhanshu Agarwal"
 description: "While the username and password authentication method is convenient and widely used, it is also vulnerable to attacks and breaches, making it essential for organizations to implement best practices for secure authentication.
 Let’s discuss the best practices for username and password authentication to ensure the highest level of security."
-metadescription: "Username and password authentication is a crucial mechanism vulnerable to cyber-attacks.
-Here’s what organizations need to know:"
+metadescription: "Learn about the best practices for username and password authentication to secure your online accounts.
+Read this blog to know more."
 metatitle: "Best Practices for Username & Password Authentication"
 ---
 ## Introduction